BarLarrea/JaMoveo/README.md

-# JaMoveo

 # 🎵 JaMoveo – Real-Time Band Rehearsal Web App

 **JaMoveo** is a full-stack web application that allows musicians to rehearse together in real time.
-Each participant connects via phone or desktop, selects an instrument, and views a synchronized live session controlled by an admin.
+Each participant connects via phone or desktop, selects a role, and views a synchronized live session controlled by an admin.

 ---